19cah/js/README.md

 Web browsers are capable of running JavaScript outside the sandbox, with the privileges necessary to, for example, create or delete files.
 Of course, such privileges aren't meant to be granted to code from the Web.

-Incorrectly granting privileges to JavaScript from the Web has played a role in vulnerabilities in both Internet Explorer[71] and Firefox.[72]
-In Windows XP Service Pack 2, Microsoft demoted JScript's privileges in Internet Explorer.[73]
+Incorrectly granting privileges to JavaScript from the Web has played a role in vulnerabilities in both Internet Explorer and Firefox.
+In Windows XP Service Pack 2, Microsoft demoted JScript's privileges in Internet Explorer.

 Microsoft Windows allows JavaScript source files on a computer's hard drive to be launched as general-purpose, non-sandboxed programs (see: Windows Script Host).
-This makes JavaScript (like VBScript) a theoretically viable vector for a Trojan horse, although JavaScript Trojan horses are uncommon in practice.[74][not in citation given]
+This makes JavaScript (like VBScript) a theoretically viable vector for a Trojan horse, although JavaScript Trojan horses are uncommon in practice.

 ### Hardware vulnerabilities
 In 2017 a JavaScript based attack via browser was demonstrated that could bypass ASLR.
-It's called "ASLR⊕Cache" or AnC.[75][76]
+It's called "ASLR⊕Cache" or AnC.

 ## Uses outside Web pages
 In addition to Web browsers and servers, JavaScript interpreters are embedded in a number of tools.
 Each of these applications provides its own object model that provides access to the host environment.
 The core JavaScript language remains mostly the same in each application.